plankeeee/BetterTimerResolution/README.md

 ![](Images/test4.png)

 ## Benchmark
-- test was done in CS2 in a custom workshop map
+Test was done in Counter-Strike 2 in a custom workshop map

 ![](Images/cs2FPScomp.png)